Caste system in India: Distribution

 Table 1 is the distribution of population of each Religion by Caste Categories, obtained from merged sample of Schedule 1 and Schedule 10 of available data from the National Sample Survey Organisation 55th (1999–2000) and 61st Rounds (2004–05) Round Survey.
 The Other Backward Class (OBCs) were found to comprise 52% of the country's population by the Mandal Commission report of 1980, a figure which had shrunk to 41% by 2006 when the National Sample Survey Organisation's survey took place.

 Criticism

 There has been criticism of the caste system from both within and outside of India.
 Since the 1980s, caste has become a major controversy in the politics of India.

 Indian social reformers

 The caste system has been criticised by many Indian social reformers.

 Basava

-Basava (1105–1167) was one of the first social reformers.
-Basava championed devotional worship that rejected temple worship and rituals, and replaced it with personalised direct worship of Shiva through practices such as individually worn icons and symbols like a small linga.
+Basava (1105–1167) championed devotional worship that rejected temple worship and rituals, and replaced it with personalised direct worship of Shiva through practices such as individually worn icons and symbols like a small linga.
 This approach brought Shiva's presence to everyone and at all times, without gender, class or caste discrimination.
 His teachings and verses such as Káyakavé Kailása (Work is the path to Kailash (bliss, heaven), or Work is Worship) became popular.